PerfectlySoft/PerfectDocs/guide/zip.md

 * .ZipCannotOverwrite
 * .ZipSuccess

-The enum has a `.description` variable which returns human-readable dewscriptors of each enum value.
+The enum has a `.description` variable which returns human-readable descriptors of each enum value.

 * .FileNotFound - **"File not found."**
 * .UnzipFail - **"Failed to unzip file."**